All of our advertising is handled by BackBeat Media. For

 I was saddened to learn that the Canadian manufacturer of some of

-Apple computers, Willow Design -- which has been producing laptop,
+computers, Willow Design - which has been producing laptop, notebook

-notebook and larger computer carrying cases since 1988 -- has
+and larger computer carrying cases since 1988 - has announced that it

-close out sale of all its cases and dust covers before
+sale of all its cases and dust covers before closing its doors

-closing its doors on February 29th.
-The closure has been a very
+on February 29th.
+The closure has been a very difficult but necessary

-difficult but necessary decision for the company, based on the
+decision for the company, based on the economics of offshore

 "All Willow cases are hand sewn in small batches by individual

-an expensive way to make the cases.
-With increased competition of
+expensive way to make the cases.
+With increased competition of offshore

-offshore made cases produced at labor rates of 22¢ - 30¢
+made cases produced at labor rates of 22¢ - 30¢ per hour, we

-per hour, we found we just couldn't compete," commented Willow Design
+found we just couldn't compete," commented Willow Design president

 The only two options were to either decrease the quality of the

-always been very proud of the cases we make and have really cherished
+been very proud of the cases we make and have really cherished the

-the world," said Peck.
-"Missing that feedback and interaction is
+world," said Peck.
+"Missing that feedback and interaction is going to

-going to be the hardest part of giving up the business -- we want to
+be the hardest part of giving up the business - we want to express our

-community one last chance to get the quality, protection and
+one last chance to get the quality, protection and durability of a

 The Willow Final Close Out Sale is Effective to Feb 28, 2004.
 Case